Achieving Financial Intimacy: How This Couple Found Chemistry and Are Eliminating $130K in Student Debt Together

 One thing Mina and Megan have always agreed on is saving and investing for retirement.Megan has an IRA, but Mina has a 401(k) he rolled over to an IRA, and does additional investing through E-Trade.
-He also recently opened a SoFi Invest account to better realize longer-term financial goals.
+He also recently opened an investment account with SoFi to better realize longer-term financial goals.

 They’ve also learned to talk more about their financial strategies and expectations, and ways to maintain their financial intimacy.
 “We tackle some of our financial challenges using pure numbers and trends from websites, like mint.com,” says Megan, “and by setting boundaries that prevent us from feeling overwhelmed or that hold us back.”